 Dr. Hussain has participated in several clinical trials.
 Her clinical and research interests include gastrointestinal reflux disease, esophageal motility disorders, Barrett’s esophagus, Eosinophilic Esophagitis, and achalasia.
 She is fluent in English and Hindi/Urdu.
 Her area of expertise is in motility disorders.

-Colleen Kelly, MD, FACG, is a gastroenterologist in the Center for Women’s Gastrointestinal Medicine at the Women’s Medicine Collaborative.
+Colleen Kelly, MD, FACG, is a gastroenterologist with Lifespan Physician Group Gastroenterology at its East Providence location and at the Center for Women’s Gastrointestinal Medicine.
 She is an associate professor of medicine at The Warren Alpert Medical School of Brown University and a faculty member in the fellowship pathway in women’s gastrointestinal diseases at The Warren Alpert Medical School of Brown University.
 She received a medical degree from Ohio State University in Columbus, Ohio, completed a residency in internal medicine at Boston Medical Center, and completed a fellowship in gastroenterology at The Warren Alpert Medical School of Brown University.
 She is a fellow of the American College of Gastroenterology.

-Dr. Kelly has been an active participant in the Rhode Island Pelvic Floor Network and led the irritable bowel syndrome and motility effort at Women & Infants Hospital before moving to the Women’s Medicine Collaborative.
+Dr. Kelly has been an active participant in the Rhode Island Pelvic Floor Network and led the irritable bowel syndrome and motility effort at Women & Infants Hospital before moving to Lifespan.
 She is nationally recognized in the field of gut flora and its implication in recurrent C. difficile infection.
 The focus of her research and clinical practice is fecal microbiota transplant (FMT) and she has assisted many physicians and institutions in developing FMT protocols.

 Dr. Kelly has authored a number of papers and abstracts on the subject and was a member of a working group that drafted a best-practices article for treating C. difficile infection with FMT, published in 2011.
 Dr. Kelly is a principal investigator for the first US clinical trial of FMT to treat relapsing C. difficile infection, funded by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 She is on the board of advisors of the Fecal Transplant Foundation.
 Dr. Kelly is board certified in gastroenterology.
 Her clinical interests include fecal transplantation, treatment of C. difficile, chronic diarrhea and other gastrointestinal motility disorders common in women, such as constipation and irritable bowel syndrome.
 Areas of expertise include C. difficile treatment, fecal transplantation, inflammatory bowel diseases, and women’s health.